 This particular element shouldn’t be of much surprise to anyone anymore, but it’s certainly still worth noting.
 The idea of compartmentalized, closed-off rooms has long been dated, and home buyers nowadays want a house that all flows together.
 Open floor plans most certainly make a home feel more spacious, and it’s ideal for entertaining as well.

 Purchasing a luxury home that is already in excellent condition and ready for a new owner without making any or only very minimal adjustments often means being willing to pay top dollar.
 But for some home buyers, purchasing a move-in ready home works best with their situation, making it the best use of their housing dollars.

-Some examples of when buying a move-in ready home may be best include:
+Some examples of when buying a move-in ready home may include: